Announcement: Cythera has joined forces with Bastion Security Group. Learn more

 As adversaries adopt new tactics, Cythera remains at the forefront of cybersecurity innovation.
 Our team has been working diligently behind the scenes to develop and enhance capabilities that keep pace with these evolving threats and stay one step ahead.
 Cythera’s new always-on threat-hunting capabilities are designed to counteract even the most sophisticated attacks, effectively stopping adversaries before they can get close to compromising your network.

-Experience the difference between Cythera’s Hu-MANaged Detection and Response service, a solution that adapts to your needs and goes beyond inflexible, one-size-fits-all MDR tools.
+Experience the difference between Cythera’s HU-MANaged Detection and Response service, a solution that adapts to your needs and goes beyond inflexible, one-size-fits-all MDR tools.

 Schedule a demo today, and we’ll provide a free security tooling evaluation to assess your current workplace defences.
 As a thank you, we’re also offering an Apple Air Tag or Android Compatible ‘Tile’.